jupyter-book/mystmd/docs/creating-pdf-documents.md

 ```

 Please consider [contributing your template](/jtex/contribute-a-template) to the growing list of templates so that other people can benefit and improve your work!

+## Excluding Source

+If you have a block or notebook cell that you do now want to render to your LaTeX output, add the `no-tex` tag to the cell.